 During the 2.3 second stint I did at uni it was expected you had all this knowledge firmly implanted.
-Where professors would scoff at the very notion of students having zero comprehension of the laws of writing and publically humiliate those who dared expose their incompetence in front of a lecture theatre of hundreds.
+Where lecturers would scoff at the very notion of students having zero comprehension of the laws of writing and publically humiliate those who dared expose their incompetence in front of a theatre of hundreds.
 I had never been so silent.

-That level of horror is a distant memory, but the fact remains that the rules and a sound comprehension of them is necessary if you want to be a writer and not look like a moron when in the company of other writers and humans over the age of 7.
+That level of horror is a distant memory, but the fact remains that the rules and a sound comprehension of them is necessary if you want to be a writer and not look like a moron when in the company of other writers and humans over the age of seven.

 To be void of the basics is to lack the tools to create work that is readable – much like this jaggedy post.
 What is the point of literary genius if your sentences are disjointed because you lack the knowledge of where things need to be to achieve FLOW.

 A woman I hope one day will be my publisher and mentor recently said,